ELELAB/TRAP1_activity/simulations/readme.txt

 #The folder contains the preparation steps for chain A, chain B and the dimer simulations
 #The starting structures are included as pdb files in the 0-start folder
 #Each subfolder is numbered sequentially for the steps to carry out to reproduce our simulations
+#The trajectories and input file for the productive run are deposited in OSF: